stevewight/DuoKit/README.md

 // returns a single duoLevel object let duoLevel = duoLanguage.duoLevel

-// returns an array of all DuoImprovment (Note: the api only returns the last 7 days of improvments) let duoImprovments = duoLanguage.improvements
+// returns an array of all DuoImprovment objects (Note: the api only returns the last 7 days of improvments) let duoImprovments = duoLanguage.improvements
 ```

 There are additional data points within each of these objects.
 I recommend digging through the above model classes to find all available properties.